xXShaneXx/C-/StlLibrary.md

 Copy code
 6
 Explanation:

-This algorithm uses std::accumulate to iterate through the container and sum only the even numbers.
+std::accumulate iterates over the container and sums only the even numbers using a lambda function.
-The lambda function inside accumulate filters out the odd numbers and only adds the even ones to the sum.
-Partitioning Data
+2. Partitioning Data
-This algorithm rearranges elements in a container based on a condition.
-It moves all elements satisfying a condition (e.g., "underage" persons) to the front of the container.
+This algorithm rearranges the elements in a container such that all elements satisfying a given condition come before others.

-Code Example:
+Example:
 cpp
 Copy code
 #include <vector>